 What makes a book appealing to young struggling readers?
-What does research say?

-- An appealing book should have three common traits of inherently interesting texts: coherence, relevance and vividness, be it a print book or ebook (Springer et al., 2017). - An appealing ebook is one that can take advantage of its added digital affordances to support and engage the readers (Cahill & Franzen, 2013; Yokota & Teale, 2014; Zipke, 2014).
+- Three main traits of inherently interesting texts: coherence, relevance and vividness (Springer et al., 2017) - An ebook that is appealing to young struggling readers is not just a text with the above-mentioned traits transferred to screen.
+An appealing ebook is one which can take advantage of its added digital affordances to support and engage the readers (Cahill & Franzen, 2013; Yokota & Teale, 2014; Zipke, 2014).